ChrstphrHll/npc_gen/students/Myddin Hastos.md

 ---
 # Myddin Hastos
 ### Description
-- Half-Elf Rouge from Magmus Centerhold
+- Half-Elf Rouge from Shadesburry Initiative
 - 2nd year Protection student in Elkenval
 - long straight brunette hair that's put up, Brown eyes, and Dark Brown skin
 - Is Challenging and Disorganized, and has Patience as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes